Mud (village): Geology

 Spiti is a high-altitude semi-desert.
 Over millennia, the Spiti River and its tributaries such as the Pin River, have cut deep gorges in the sedimentary strata uplifted during the formation of the Himalayas.
-With little rain or snow there is not much of weathering of the steep valley sides.
+With little rain or snow there is not much weathering of the steep valley sides.
 As vegetation is sparse, the rock strata in the steep cliffs are easily visible to the geologist, without excavation or drilling.
 These favourable conditions for observation attracted geologists to the Pin Valley starting with Stoliczka in the 1860s.
-In the mountain sides near Muth (Mud) village, Stoliczka identified a number of layers or successions, one of which he named as the Muth succession.
+In the mountain sides near Mud, Stoliczka identified a number of layers or successions, one of which he named as the Muth succession.
 This was later renamed as the Muth System by Hayden (1908) and as the Muth Formation by Srikantia (1981).
-Other formations, visible near Mud village, that occur above and below the Muth Formation are given in the Table.
+Other formations, visible near Mud, that occur above and below the Muth Formation are given in the table.